rara8122/ClueGame/readme.txt

   Collaborated using peer programming within an agile framework and using github to share code Run game by running clue.jar or by running the board class within src/clueGame/Board.java Tests can be found in src/tests

-Additional Comments: the board class contains the main method for the game, so run the board class instead of the ClueGame class to run the game